Pickle99/ecommerce-embed-store/README.md

 Please note that first of all you need docker to be configured on your machine, as well as docker compose

 `docker compose up --build`

+You need this ports to be available:

+1. :5433 (for postgres inside docker)

+2. :8000 (for backend)

+3. :3333 (for frontend-settings)